linux-blktests/linux-block/Documentation/admin-guide/cgroup-v2.rst

 	higher than the limit for an extended period of time.
 This reduces the impact on the workload and memory management.

+  memory.swap.compress_priority
+	A read-write single value file which exists on non-root cgroups.
+The default is "0".

+	swap compress priority for the cgroup.
+Different compression priorities mean different compression algorithms.

   memory.zswap.current
 	A read-only single value file which exists on non-root cgroups.